tweepy/tweepy/docs/api.rst

 .. method:: API.get_oembed(id/url, [maxwidth], [hide_media], [omit_script], \
                            [align], [related], [lang])

-   Requests the Twitter oembed HTML for a given tweet.
+   Returns a single Tweet, specified by either a Tweet web URL or the Tweet ID, in an oEmbed-compatible format.
+The returned HTML snippet will be automatically recognized as an Embedded Tweet when Twitter's widget JavaScript is included on the page.

+   The oEmbed endpoint allows customization of the final appearance of an Embedded Tweet by setting the corresponding properties in HTML markup to be interpreted by Twitter's JavaScript bundled with the HTML response by default.
+The format of the returned markup may change over time as Twitter adds new features or adjusts its Tweet representation.

+   The Tweet fallback markup is meant to be cached on your servers for up to the suggested cache lifetime specified in the ``cache_age``.

    :param id: |sid|
    :param url: The URL of the Tweet to be embedded
    :param maxwidth: The maximum width of a rendered Tweet in whole pixels.
+A
+                    supplied value under or over the allowed range will be returned as the minimum or maximum supported width respectively; the reset width value will be reflected in the returned ``width`` property.
+Note that Twitter does not support the oEmbed ``maxheight`` parameter.
+Tweets are fundamentally text, and are therefore of unpredictable height that cannot be scaled like an image or video.
+                    Relatedly, the oEmbed response will not provide a value for ``height``.
+Implementations that need consistent heights
+                    for Tweets should refer to the ``hide_thread`` and ``hide_media`` parameters below.
-   :param hide_media: When set to ``true``, links in a Tweet are not expanded
+   :param hide_media: When set to ``true``, ``"t"``, or ``1``, links in a
-                      to photo, video, or link previews.
+                      Tweet are not expanded to photo, video, or link previews.
-   :param omit_script: When set to ``true``, the ``<script>`` responsible for
+   :param omit_script: When set to ``true``, ``"t"``, or ``1``, the
-                       loading ``widgets.js`` will not be returned.
-Your webpages should include their own reference to ``widgets.js``
+                       ``<script>`` responsible for loading ``widgets.js`` will
+                       not be returned.
+Your webpages should include their own reference to ``widgets.js`` for use across all Twitter widgets including Embedded Tweets.
    :param align: Specifies whether the embedded Tweet should be floated left,
                  right, or center in the page relative to the parent element.
    :param related: A comma-separated list of Twitter usernames related to your
                    content.
+This value will be forwarded to Tweet action intents if a viewer chooses to reply, like, or retweet the embedded Tweet.
    :param lang: Request returned HTML and a rendered Tweet in the specified
                 Twitter language supported by embedded Tweets.